usnistgov/sesame/doc/tutorial/system.rst

     # Call Poisson solver with a tolerance of 10^-9
     v = sesame.poisson_solver(sys, v, 1e-9, info=1, max_step=100)

-Then we can solve the drift difussion Poisson equations to compute a J(V) characteristics.
-The call to the drift diffusion Poisson solver returns a dictionary with all values of electrostatic potnetial and quasi-Fermi levels.
+Then we can solve the drift diffusion Poisson equations to compute a J(V) characteristics.
+The call to the drift diffusion Poisson solver returns a dictionary with all values of electrostatic potential and quasi-Fermi levels.
 In the following we solve the problem for multiple applied voltages and save the output after each step::